NextronSystems/aurora-agent-manual/usage/responses.rst

 Intended use cases:
    - Worm containment
    - Ransomware containment
-   - Hard blocking of certain uses of a tool (otherwise sue AppLocker)
+   - Hard blocking of certain uses of a tool (otherwise use AppLocker)

 Types of Actions
 ----------------